 The windows on your home should be a gateway to the outdoors.
 If they no longer open or close, the glass is cracked, or they leak significantly, it’s time to replace them.
 It may also be a good idea to replace them if they aren’t energy efficient or they do not have updated safety features that can help keep your family safe.
 When you’re considering replacement windows, make sure you look into retrofit windows to make it easier to get the new windows you need with minimal construction work.
-Below are some frequently asked questions about the installation process so you understand more about how it works.
+Below are some frequently asked questions about the installation process so you understand exactly how retrofit window installation works.

 When your windows don’t work properly, retrofit windows are an excellent option.
 Today’s windows are more energy efficient, have better safety features, and are easier to open and close.
 Retrofit windows can make it possible for you to open the windows again when the weather’s nice or to make sure you’re saving as much money as possible on your energy bills.
 They can also include updated safety features that make them easier for you to open, but harder for someone to break in through the windows and safer around young children.

 New construction windows include the frame.
 This means the entire window, including the frame, needs to be removed and will be replaced with the new window.
 This is a better option if your window frames are damaged and need to be replaced or if you’d like to change the size of your windows.
 If, however, the framing is okay for your current windows, retrofit windows are the better option.
 The installation is easier and faster because they fit into the old frame.

 While some homeowners can tackle window installation on their own, it’s typically not recommended.
 Window installation needs to be done carefully to ensure the windows work properly once they’re installed.
 Minor mistakes during the installation can mean the windows are not square or level, which means they’re not going to work properly after the installation is completed.
 The professional has installed many windows and knows exactly what to do to make sure they’re installed properly and work well.